OpenRedButtonProject/orb/README.md

 ## Project Overview

-The Open Red Button Project (ORB) is a cross-platform solution that extends a range of browsers with HbbTV support.
-Utilising JavaScript and C++ components, ORB extends browser capabilities and integrates seamlessly with Android's WebView and RDK's WPE.
-This makes it easier for developers to add HbbTV features to these platforms.
+The Open Red Button Project (ORB) is an open source project that adds HbbTV support to browsers.
+It uses JavaScript and C++ components to enhance browsers with HbbTV functionality.
+ORB includes libraries for integration with Android's WebView and RDK's WPE.

-Designed as a reference implementation, ORB facilitates integration but may need modifications, like minor browser patches, for actual product application.
-Ocean Blue Software (OBS), creators of ORB, specialise in customising ORB for real-world usage. **For commercial support and to discuss how OBS can assist your project, contact OBS at [info@oceanbluesoftware.co.uk](mailto:info@oceanbluesoftware.co.uk).**
+The ORB project is designed as a reference implementation and requires additional modifications, including minor browser patches, for use in production.
+Ocean Blue Software (OBS), the creators of ORB, are experienced in making these modifications and integrating ORB into production devices. **For commercial support and discussion about how OBS can help with your project, contact OBS at [info@oceanbluesoftware.co.uk](mailto:info@oceanbluesoftware.co.uk).**

 ## Overview